seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 trusted_proxy_hops = 1
 ```

 Use `1` for a single Caddy, Nginx, or Traefik proxy.
 For multiple hops, set the total number of trusted proxy layers.
+Loopback direct peers need no extra setting.
+If the proxy reaches MnemoNAS through a Docker bridge, internal load balancer, or another non-loopback address, also set `trusted_proxy_cidrs = ["<proxy-ip-or-cidr>"]`.
 Restart `mnemonas` after changing the value.

 Without this setting, MnemoNAS still works behind a proxy, but Secure-cookie detection and client-IP-based rate limiting use the direct peer address instead of the real client address.